NJ Carry Permit Information And Qualification Process

 2- You can schedule a private lesson, which is 2 hours of 1 on 1 training.
 The instructor will work with you on everything you need to feel comfortable and confident with your firearm.
 To see the available dates and times for Personal One on One Instruction, click here.

-3- If you are a new gun owner and have never taken the NRA Basics of Pistol, we highly recommend this course.
+3- If you are a new gun owner and have never taken the NRA First Steps Pistol, we highly recommend this course.
 This course also give you the option to apply for the Florida Non-Resident Carry Permit, which will allow you to carry in approximately 35 states.
-To see the available dates and times for NRA Basics of Pistol, click here.
+To see the available dates and times for NRA First Steps Pistol, click here.

 *Note: You can not draw from a holster, at Gun For Hire, unless you have taken the Gun For Hire Holster Draw course.